Michael McFadyen's Scuba Diving - Stoney Creek

 Stoney Creek is nearly always subject to strong currents and more often than not, you will have to abandon a dive due to the strength of the current.
 After anchoring, carefully check the speed of the current before entering the water.

-When you reach the bottom at 37 metres you will see a flattish reef covered totally in sea whips, sponges, sea squirts and many other colourful sea life.
+When you reach the bottom at 37 metres you will see a flattish reef covered totally in sea whips, sponges, sea squirts and other colourful sealife.
 This is one of the most colourful dives you will ever do, far better than the colours to be seen on any coral reef.
 There is not a coral reef alive that can come anywhere near Stoney Creek for colours.
 The visibility on this dive is generally excellent, in excess of 25 metres (as one would expect with strong currents) and reaching 30 to 35 on many occasions.
 With visibility like this, you can see the bottom from high up the anchor line and before you reach the 37 metre mark you will be able to see the bottom of the wall at more than 50 metres.

 With a varied depth on this dive, you can either go down to 50 metres for a while, then back up to a bit of a small ledge at 45 metres before going to the reef top at 37 metres.
-If you do not want to go so deep, you can stay at the 37 or 45 metre level.
+If you do not want to go so deep, you can stay at the 37 or 42 to 45 metre level.
 With the excellent visibility you can see most of what is going on below you.

 This is a great dive site, as good as if not better, than any coral reef I have done.
 Excellent for the experienced diver.